publicissapient-france/xke-rs/presentation/common-concepts.md

 * Powerful **type inference** <!-- .element: class="beige" -->

 Note:
-    Rust is a statically typed language, which means that it must know the types of all variables at compile time
+- Rust is a statically typed language => It checks data type at compile time.
+- But it doesn’t require you to actually type it when declare variable bindings.

 --